owntracks/recorder/README.md

 ## `ocat`

-_ocat_ is a CLI query program for data stored by _recorder_: it prints data from storage in a variety of output formats:
+_ocat_ is a CLI query program for data stored by Recorder: it prints data from storage in a variety of output formats:

 * JSON
 * GeoJSON (points)